Worst Case Scenario

 A house exploding from a natural gas leak sounds straight out of a 19th century period drama, but this tragedy just recently occurred in Firestone, Colorado.
 How could this happen in 2017?
 We have seen pictures and read reports of blowouts and explosions at well sites, and know of the fight against big oil and natural gas pipelines across the country.
 At the same time we take for granted the natural gas range that heats our food to feed our families.
 The risk of harm is seemingly far removed from our stove tops, although it may be much closer to home than we think – There are documented occupational hazards and compartmentalized risks in moving natural gas off site.

 Natural gas is an explosive substance, yet the collection of the gas from well sites remains largely industry-regulated.
-Unfortunately, it has become clear that production states like Colorado are not able to provide oversight, much less know where collection pipelines are even located.
+Unfortunately, it has become clear that production states like Colorado are not able to provide oversight, much less know where small pipelines are even located.
 This is particularly dangerous, since the natural gas in its native state is ordorless, colorless, and tasteless.
 Flowing in the pipelines between well sites and processing stations, natural gas does not contain the mercaptan that gives commercial natural gas its tell-tale odor.
 In fact, much of the natural gas or “product” is merely lost to the atmosphere, or much worse, can collect in closed spaces and reach explosive levels.
 This means that high, potentially explosive levels of methane may go undetected until far too late.

 Mapping Flow Lines